VarcoDevs/Varco/deps/readme.txt

 This is in-place for the gyp build (look for SK_SAMPLES_FOR_X), not for the CMake one.
 This is NOT necessary for Windows (correct storage is already in place).

-2) For linux Jpeg, Gif and Png packages are not needed but they're included by CMake nonetheless,
+2) [pending] For linux Jpeg, Gif and Png packages are not needed but they're included by CMake nonetheless,

     #find_package (GIF)
     #find_package (JPEG)